Crutchfield (The Knick): Plot

 At night, Cornelia (Juliet Rylance) is picked up by Cleary (Chris Sullivan), who takes her with Sister Harriet (Cara Seymour) to perform an abortion.
 Cornelia is surprised by their roles in the abortion, especially Harriet as she considered her a trustworthy friend.
 Despite her reservations, the abortion goes as planned.

 Thackery (Clive Owen) and Edwards (André Holland) attend a surgery performed by Dr. Zinberg (Michael Nathanson), who announces that he is collaborating with Karl Landsteiner on a blood transfusion theory.
 Wanting to get a lead, Thackery gives all the surgeries to Edwards while he focuses in researching the blood types.
 Thackery's drug addiction continues affecting his relationship with Elkins (Eve Hewson), as he tries new methods with a new patient.

 Gallinger (Eric Johnson) visits Eleanor (Maya Kazan) and is shocked to discover that Dr. Henry Cotton made a controversial method by removing all her teeth, deeming that they seek to treat her mental health.
 Later, Gallinger fights with Edwards in the hospital, causing Barrow to suspend him.
 Edwards is also informed by Cornelia of the abortion.
 While he accepts it had to be done, he ends their affair, disappointing her.
-Cornelia finally marries Phillip (Tom Lipinski), but Edwards chooses to skip the ceremony and drink at a bar, where he is beaten.
+Cornelia finally marries Phillip (Tom Lipinski), but Edwards chooses to skip the ceremony and drink at a bar, where he instigates a fight and is beaten unconscious.

 Barrow (Jeremy Bobb) continues to be cornered by Collier (Danny Hoch), who is upset that Barrow spends more in prostitutes than settling his debt.
 After being brutally beaten, Barrow meets with Ping Wu, offering him money to kill Collier.
 He convinces Wu in ordering the hit by claiming that he represents Thackery, even though the latter refused to get involved.
 Later, Wu kills Collier and decides to take his loans, making Barrow realize the mistake he has made.

-Thackery decides to try an experimental blood transfusion procedure on the patient, using his blood to cure her.
-However, the blood ends up killing the patient, due to Thackery's drug addiction.
+Thackery decides to try an experimental blood transfusion procedure on the patient, using his own blood to cure her.
+However, the blood ends up killing the patient due to Thackery's misunderstanding of blood types.
 Elkins asks Chickering (Michael Angarano) for help, who in turn refers to his father (Reg Rogers).
 They decide to send Thackery to a recovery clinic to treat his addiction.
 During this, August (Grainger Hines) talks with the board of directors, who are worried about the Knick's state following recent tragedies and is suggested that they can shut it down and move uptown.
 The board of directors all vote in favor of moving.
 At Cromartie Hospital, Thackery checks in under the name Crutchfield and is given a drug to help with the withdrawal.
 As Thackery is left to rest in his room, the drug is revealed to be heroin.